purrbot-site/PurrBotAPI/README.md

 **Syntax**: `avatar=<https://link.com/image.png>`
 **Requires**: A valid image-link (Should end with .png, .jpeg, .svg, etc.)

 Change the image that is used as avatar.
+The image will be resized to 950x950px.

 ### status
 **Syntax**: `status=<String>`